-Everquest was the very first online game that I was able to play as a troll.
+Everquest was the very first online game that I could play as a troll.

 Today there are games that you can play as an honorable troll without being evil.

-This means there is a lot of things people know and do not know about them.
+This means there are a lot of things people know and do not know about them.

-What are trolls?
+What are Trolls?